 Paul P. Harris and John Doctoroff have fun by reversing roles.
+Another Tree Studios artist, Paul Trebilcock (1902-1981) painted a second portrait of Harris in c1938 commissioned by the University of Iowa.

 Stay tuned for a big announcement on where this mural may end up on public exhibit.